What’s The Best Way To Learn To Code?

 But you can still get around those filters by being creative 😉.

-Put in this way, it definitely helps to have a CS degree but it is no longer a necessity.
+It definitely helps to have a CS degree but it is no longer a necessity.
 So you have to decide how much will it help you vs. the cost and time commitment.

 Pros and cons of learning via a Computer Science degree in College